gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Added /download-report/{chart_id} endpoint for downloading full reports
   - All endpoints support HTMX for dynamic content loading
   - Implemented proper error handling with user-friendly messages
+  - Updated to work with the modified report and interpretation services

 - **API Endpoints Creation**:
   - Created new router at app/api/v1/routers/charts/interpretations.py